Happy Hours Ideas To Boost Your Sales

 - or, even better, to convert their current customers into brand evangelists (here is a useful post from Forbes on why you need a brand evangelist, by Neil Patel).

-What kind of businesses (services, products) can benefit from happy hours?
+What kind of businesses (services, products) can benefit from Happy Hours?

 Previously, the “happy hour” concept was used only by restaurants and pubs, in the hours when usually there were fewer clients - the afternoon gap between lunch and dinner - to generate additional income with drinks and snacks.

-The main idea of happy hours, for the entreprise, is to turn off-peak hours into their asset and create additional profits in that time.
+The main idea of happy hours, for the enterprise, is to turn off-peak hours into their asset and create additional profits in that time.
 Therefore, almost any business that is seasonal/periodical can benefit from such approach.

-Inspiration 1: Coffee
+Inspiration 1: Happy Hour ideas for Coffee brands

 Drinks is where it all started, right?
 Why not extend the happy hour drink list to Frappuccino?

-Inspiration 2: Cinemas
+Inspiration 2: Happy Hour ideas for Cinemas

 Cinemas have noticed that people go to the movies mostly on the weekend/close to the weekend (Thursday, Friday) and they’ve come up with “cheap days”.
 It depends on the country and on the cinema - sometimes it is Monday, sometimes Wednesday, sometimes weekend morning (some cinemas host weekend morning shows for children).
 The most common cheap day seems to be Wednesday.
 The discount is either a fixed-price ticket for everyone or a fixed-percentage discount off all tickets.